exercism/v3/reference/concepts/functions.md

 ## Functions

-By "functions" we mean functions, methods and procedures.
+By "functions" we mean functions, procedures and sub-routines.

 We do not aim to teach: